Home

 People who have been the victims of domestic violence can also find civil relief by obtaining protective orders or peace orders, commonly known as restraining orders.

 We also know that accusations are sometimes falsely made in an attempt to gain leverage in a divorce or custody dispute.
 Domestic violence laws favor the accuser and make it easy to get a restraining order against an alleged abuser.
-When criminal charges such as assault are involved, our criminal defense attorneys step in to provide vigorous defense to protect our clients from the serious negative consequences that could follow if their rights are not fully protected.
+When criminal charges, such as assault, are involved, a Glenn Burnie domestic violence lawyer can step in.

 Penalties for Domestic Violence in Maryland